-Next stop in Kotor Bay is the town of Perast, little settlement in baroque style.
-From Perast you’ll start a relaxing boat ride along Boka Kotorska Bay to picturesque island of Our Lady of the Rock.
-This manmade Island hosts a church with valuable paintings of local artists, silver votive tablets and a famous votive tapestry.
+The next stop in Kotor Bay is the town of Perast, little settlement in baroque style.
+From Perast, you’ll start a relaxing boat ride around the Bay of Kotor to the picturesque island of Our Lady of the Rocks.
+This manmade island is home to a church with valuable paintings by local artists, silver votive tablets and a famous votive tapestry.

 Drive to Dubrovnik.
 Check-in at the hotel.

 Breakfast.
-Start walking tour around Dubrovnik – One of the most significant monuments in the world, and one of Europe’s best preserved walled cities known since 7th century.
-The old town is surrounded with a 2 km long wall that gives a great opportunity to see old Dubrovnik from above, during one-hour relaxing walk: city churches, fortification and monuments are a real must-see.
-Dubrovnik enchanted lots of famous persons to devote their pieces of art to the city, so in this city of marble and light colored stone you’ll find numerous art galleries and unique shops.
-In the historical center of Dubrovnik you will visit the Main Square Stradun, also called Placa, Pile Gate, Rector’s Palace, Sponza palace, Old Town Walls, the church of St. Blaise, the Cathedral, the Jesuit church, Orlando’s Column, Onofrio’s Large Fountain (Great Onofrio Well), the city port and other hidden gems.
+Start walking tour around Dubrovnik, one of the most significant monuments in the world and one of Europe’s best preserved walled cities, known since the 7th century.
+The old town is surrounded by a 2 km long wall that gives a great opportunity to see old Dubrovnik from above during a one hour relaxing walk; the city’s churches, fortifications and monuments are a real must-see.
+Dubrovnik has enchanted a lot of famous persons to devote their pieces of art to the city, thus in this city of marble and light coloured stone, you will find numerous art galleries and unique shops.
+In the historical centre of Dubrovnik, you will visit the main street Stradun, the main square Placa, Pile Gate, the Rector’s Palace, Sponza Palace, the walls of the Old Town, the church of Saint Blaise, the cathedral, the Jesuit church, Orlando’s Column, Big Onofrio’s Fountain, the city port and other hidden gems.

 Optional excursions in Dubrovnik:

-– Cable car – Dubrovnik Cable Car will drive you to the top of the Srd Hill, where you can stretch your view up to 60 km across Adriatic coast, and this wonderful city.
+– Cable Car: the Dubrovnik Cable Car will take you to the top of Srđ Hill, where you can stretch your view up to 60 km across Adriatic coast, and this wonderful city.

-– Seafood dinner in Dubrovnik – In the evening you’ll have opportunity to visit a local restaurant where the group will enjoy Croatian seafood dishes and wines.
+– Seafood dinner in Dubrovnik: in the evening, you’ll have opportunity to visit a local restaurant where you can enjoy Croatian seafood dishes and wines.